Bure is a prison near Norwich in Norfolk for men convicted of a sex offence.

 There is a friendly and welcoming visitors centre, run by Spurgeons.
-The visitors centre has a welcome desk, tea bar, TV, children’s play area and staff who can provide you with information.
+The visitors centre has a welcome desk, TV and staff who can provide you with information.

 Keep in touch with someone at Bure

 There are several ways you can keep in touch with a resident during their time at Bure.